JasminaZHAW/MLDM2/LightningAI/README_Setup.md

 ![Login ](img/Login.png)

 ## Step II: Fill Out the Course Excel Sheet
-Access MS Teams and navigate to the CVDL Team.
+Access MS Teams and navigate to the MLDM2 FS2024 Team.
 Open `Groups.xlsx` Excel sheet under `General > Files`.
 Join a group and enter your name as well as your `lightning.ai` username.
-The course instructor or teaching assistent will review the Excel sheet and assign you to a group in Lightning AI based on the information you provided.
+Based on the information provided in the Excel sheet you will be assign to a group in Lightning AI.

-Note: you might need to log off and on again in order to see the CVDL group.
+Note: you might need to log off and on again in order to see the MLDM2 group in LightningAI.

 You can continue with the next steps using the free tier account.